 Who told Donald Trump these weren’t Nazis?

 No, seriously, who told him?
-Before leaping to the defense of all of the “fine people” marching shoulder to shoulder with Nazis, Trump made a big production over the fact that he waiting to speak until he had painstakingly gathered the facts.
+Before leaping to the defense of all of the “fine people” marching shoulder to shoulder with Nazis, Trump made a big production over the fact that he waited to speak until he had painstakingly gathered the facts.
 He used the word “facts” about fifteen times in the minute prior to this statement.
 So from what reliable report, or from which of his advisors, did he get the talking point about how these were just ordinary, upstanding citizens concerned about a statue?
 What was his source for this “fact”?

 The only people I’ve heard trying to make that claim are—you guessed it—the white nationalists who organized the rally.
 We’ve had inklings before that Trump picks up fake news and conspiracy theories from the Internet and retweets rumors in his Twitter feed, and also that he and his people pick up memes that come through the pipeline of the racist alt-right.
 (Remember the “sheriff’s star”?)
 It looks like that’s happening again, while he is president, and in response to a case in which he is specifically called upon to show that this odious faction does not have his ear.